-Luiz Davidovich is Professor of Physics at the Federal University of Rio de Janeiro.
+Luiz Davidovich is Professor Emeritus of Physics at the Federal University of Rio de Janeiro (UFRJ).
 He got his PhD at the University of Rochester in 1976, and has since worked in quantum optics and quantum information.
 His major contributions are in the fields of decoherence, entanglement, laser theory and quantum metrology.
 He has analyzed in detail the role of the environment in the dynamics of quantum coherence and quantum entanglement, and also in quantum metrology, contributing with theoretical developments and proposals for experiments, which have been performed in Europe and by his own group in Brazil.

 In 2000, he was awarded the Brazilian Grand-Cross of the National Order of Scientific Merit.
 He won the 2001 Physics Prize of The World Academy of Sciences (TWAS).
-He also won, in 2010, the most important prize for science in Brazil, the Admiral Alvaro Alberto prize, awarded by the Brazilian National Research Council for the Scientific and Technological Development (CNPq).
+He also won, in 2010, the most important prize for science in Brazil, the Admiral Alvaro Alberto prize, awarded by the National Research Council for the Scientific and Technological Development (CNPq).